-7 GCC DE Market Assessment and Needs Analysis final, GCC DE Capabilities Assessment final effectiveness of GCC's operational and educational mandates.
+7 GCC DE Market Assessment and Needs Analysis final, GCC DE Capabilities Assessment final carrying out the institution's mission.
+With the critical role that the MIS area plays on an organization, the College ensures that allocating funds to the MIS area are sufficient for providing training, maintenance, and software and other technological assistance support that would foster operational efficiency and student success.
+The work performed by MIS affects the effectiveness of GCC's operational and educational mandates.
 Providing MIS with adequate resources would enable the College to adequately lay the infrastructure to respond to the needs of a 21st century learning institution that would prepare and equip students with the skills set needed to compete in the global job market.